Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 Foreign Workers Hospitalization and Surgical Scheme (FWHS)

-In 2011, the Malaysian government created the Foreign Worker Hospitalization and Surgical Insurance Scheme, also known as:
+The Malaysian government have the Foreign Worker Hospitalization and Surgical Insurance Scheme, also known as:

 • FWHS